jiesou/Android-Screener/README.md

 ## Download

-The debug version can currently be downloaded at Github Actions.
+The apk on the Releases page is updated manually and will not be synchronized with the latest updates, and the program is not yet complete enough to be “released”!

-BTW: If the artifacts in Github Actions is expired and cannot be downloaded, you can *fork* this project and rebuild it.
+So it's best to download the apk from the [Actions](https://github.com/jiesou/Android-Screener/actions) page first, if the artifacts in Github Actions is expired and cannot be downloaded, you can *fork* this project and rebuild it.